 - Ongoing, free training and skills development

-+PLUS foster parents receive a $3100/month tax-free stipend per child and two weeks paid vacation following each six-month placement, or an accrued amount if the placement goals are met and completed in less than six months.
+*Professional parents receive two weeks paid vacation following each six-month placement, or an accrued amount if the placement goals are met and completed in less than six months.

 Becoming certified as a Seneca foster parent takes approximately three to six months.
 Here are the steps involved:

 - Step 1: Attend An Orientation: Seneca foster parent orientations are held regularly in Sonoma, Marin, Alameda, Santa Clara and San Francisco counties.
 You can also schedule a personal orientation that matches your schedule.
 Check Attend An Orientation for a list of options, or use our Foster Parent Inquiry Form to request information.
 (Note: Please be sure to RSVP for orientations by calling 510-495-9289 or by sending an email to firstname.lastname@example.org.)

 - Step 2: Schedule A Preliminary Walkthrough: Seneca staff will come to your home to be sure it has the capability of meeting Seneca and state requirements for a certified foster home.
 This takes approximately 1 hour.

 - Step 3: These activities will take place simultaneously: